theharuun/KODLUYORUZ-DOTNET-ODEVLERI-HOMEWORK-/(orta-seviye)_Sessiz_Harf/README.md

 Algorithm
 Write a console application that prints true if there are two consonants next to each other in the given string expression, or false otherwise.

-Example: Input: Hello Umut Arya
+Example: Input: Merhaba Umut Arya

 Output: True False True
 --------------------